 The success of a cutaneous resurfacing procedure relies upon the presence of skin appendages (eg, sweat glands, folliculo-infundibular units) to serve as sources of epithelium that can migrate upward to form the new epidermis.
 Therefore, the greater the number of skin appendages per square centimeter of skin, the more rapid the healing and the less risk for scarring.
 For this reason, carbon dioxide laser resurfacing is largely limited to the face.
 Resurfacing of the hands and neck has been successful, although much greater risk for scarring exists when treating these areas.

 As with any cosmetic procedure, proper patient selection is essential.
 During the initial consultation, the surgeon should ascertain the patient's expectations of treatment.
 Also, ascertain how the patient arrived at the decision to have cosmetic surgery.
-A complete medical and surgical history, including recent use of isotretinoin (its regular use within 6 months to a year of dermabrasion had shown higher risk of hypertrophic scarring), should be obtained.
-History of previous laser resurfacing, dermabrasion, or deep phenol peel is noteworthy because these procedures could potentially slow the wound healing response due to the presence of fibrosis.
+A primary assessment of Fitzpatrick skin type, ethnicity, and skin condition to be treated (ie, pigmentation, wrinkles).
+The latter is essential in determining laser treatment, such as one-time, full-field or multiple fractional laser sessions, as well as the time commitment necessary for proper healing.
+In addition, a complete medical and surgical history, including recent use of isotretinoin should be obtained, because its regular use within 6 months to 1 year of dermabrasion has shown a higher risk of hypertrophic scarring.
+History of previous laser resurfacing, dermabrasion, or deep phenol peel is noteworthy because these procedures could potentially slow the wound healing response owing to the presence of fibrosis.
 Patients with a prior history of transcutaneous lower blepharoplasty and limited infraorbital elasticity may have increased risk of ectropion.
 When applicable, patients should be discouraged from smoking before and after surgery to reduce the risk of delayed or impaired wound healing.

 A thorough examination of the skin to be treated should be performed, carefully noting scarring, dyschromia, rhytid formation, and skin type.
 For patients desiring periorbital laser treatment, a careful examination of the eyes for scleral show, lid lag, and ectropion should be performed.
 Other cutaneous disorders should also be investigated, including seborrheic keratosis, solar lentigines, actinic keratosis, acne vulgaris, and cutaneous carcinomas.
 The latter should be treated prior to any resurfacing procedures.

 With this information, the benefits of laser resurfacing must be assessed, along with its limitations, risks, and benefits.
-Perhaps most important, one must be certain that the patient has realistic expectations and sound reasons for deciding to undergo the cosmetic laser surgical procedure.
+The required recovery period is a critical discussion during consultation.
+For example, some patients cannot afford to spend a full week healing; thus, multiple fractional laser sessions over a period of months may be a more feasible option.
+Perhaps most important, one must be certain the patient has realistic expectations and sound reasons for deciding to undergo the cosmetic laser surgical procedure.
 Other cosmetic surgery treatments should be reviewed so that the patient may make an informed decision.

 Contraindications and Cautions